 - Extended Benefits Stimulus laws didn't create this benefit, but it is available only to people who have been out of work long term in states where unemployment is high.
 The Century Foundation report estimates that 17 states and the District of Columbia will be offering extended benefits after December, depending on what the unemployment rate for the state is at that time.
 Those states are projected to be Alaska, California, Connecticut, Georgia, Hawaii, Illinois, Louisiana, Massachusetts, Nevada, New Jersey, New Mexico, New York, North Carolina, Oregon, Pennsylvania, Rhode Island and Washington.

 It's up to federal lawmakers to decide whether to continue PEUC and PUA after the end of December or create new, comparable benefits.
-Congress has been unable to reach a bipartisan agreement on new stimulus legislation since last spring, and it may not resume meaningful negotiations until after the presidential inauguration, on Jan.
-20. That could leave many older adults without any income for a month or more.
+Congress has been unable to reach an agreement on new stimulus legislation since last spring, but support is growing for a bipartisan proposal for a new $908 billion deal.
+That legislation would provide an additional $180 billion to fund federal unemployment benefits of $300 per week per individual.
+But it is still unclear whether any economic relief legislation can be passed before the presidential inauguration, on Jan.
+20. That delay could leave many older adults without any income for a month or more.

 "People are already starting to burn through their savings with the insufficient unemployment insurance amount that they have,” says Michele Evermore, an unemployment-insurance expert for the National Employment Law Project.
 “It'll be a double storm by the time we hit December 26.
 Not only will their income fall off to zero, but because unemployment insurance benefits are too small and they've been relying just on that for months now, their resources are already depleted."